winitzki/sofp/README.md

     - catamorphisms and other "something-morphisms" (?)
     - comonads and co-applicative functors (?)
     - rigid functors (need better use cases for those) (?)
-    - type-level and functor-level fixpoints; `matryoshka`; recursion schemes; recursive types; when is a recursive type well-defined, lazy / eager evaluation
+    - recursive types, type-level and functor-level fixpoints; `matryoshka` library, recursion schemes; when is a recursive type well-defined, lazy / eager evaluation
     - trampolines in the standard Scala library; monadic tail recursion and stack safety
     - cofree comonads (?)
-    - continuations library and "shift/reset programming" (?)
+    - coroutines, continuations library and "shift/reset programming" (?)
     - zippers / type derivatives (?)
     - lenses / prisms and other "optics"
     - arrows and their relationship to functions (?)